zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-01-class.md

         self.athletes.append(athlete_name)
 ```

-To break this down:
+Key concepts in the class definition are:

-- `class ParalympicEvent:` is the keyword `class` defines this as a Python class.
-Unlike functions, Class names start
+- `class ParalympicEvent:` the keyword `class` defines this as a Python class.
+Class names typically start with a
-  with capital letters and do not use underscores.
+  capital letter and use CamelCase.
-- docstring: classes include docstrings at the class level and then for each function within it.
+- `docstring`: describes the class and its methods.
 This example uses
   the [Google style of class docstring](https://google.github.io/styleguide/pyguide.html#384-classes).
-- `def __init__(self, name, sport, classification, athletes)`: - `__init__` is a special method used to initialize new
+- `def __init__(self, name, sport, classification, athletes)`: - `__init__` is a special method, the constructor method, used to initialize new
-  objects from a class, also referred to as the constructor.
-When you create a new object for the class this lets you
-  set the value of its attributes.
+  objects from a class.
+When you create a new object for the class this lets you set the value of its attributes.
 The parameter `self` is how the current object refers to itself.
 It lets you access
   and modify its attributes (variables).
-- `self.name` is an example of an attribute for the class
+- `self.name, self.sport` are _attributes_ of the class
-- `def describe()` is a method of the class
+- `describe()` and `register_athlets()` are methods of the class

-This is only an introduction to the core features of a class.
+This is a basic introduction to the core features of a class.

 ## Creating objects from a class

-To create an object to represent a specific event, you pass values using the rules of its constructor.
-In this case we
+To create an object to represent a specific event, pass values to the constructor.
-can create an instance of an event by providing the name, sport and classification:

 ```python
 event = ParalympicEvent(